pester/Pester/docs/Invoke-Pester.md

 Wildcard characters are supported.
 If you omit the path, the default is local directory, not the directory specified by the Script parameter.
+Pester test files
+are by default excluded from code coverage when a directory is provided.
+When you
+provide a test file directly using string, code coverage will be measured.
+To include
+tests in code coverage of a directory, use the dictionary syntax and provide IncludeTests = $true option, as shown below.

-To run a code coverage test only on selected functions or lines in a script, enter a hash table value with the following keys:
+To run a code coverage test only on selected classes, functions or lines in a script, enter a hash table value with the following keys:

--- Path (P)(mandatory) \<string\>.
-Enter one path to the files.
+-- Path (P)(mandatory) \<string\>: Enter one path to the files.
 Wildcard characters
    are supported, but only one string is permitted.
+-- IncludeTests \<bool\>: Includes code coverage for Pester test files (*.tests.ps1).
+   Default is false.

-One of the following: Function or StartLine/EndLine
+One of the following: Class/Function or StartLine/EndLine

+-- Class (C) \<string\>: Enter the class name.
+Wildcard characters are
+   supported, but only one string is permitted.
+Default is *.
 -- Function (F) \<string\>: Enter the function name.
 Wildcard characters are
    supported, but only one string is permitted.
+Default is *.

 -or-